elharroussomar/Refined-Edge-Detection-With-Cascaded-and-High-Resolution-Convolutional-Network/README.md

-# Refined Edge Detection With Cascaded and High-Resolution Convolutional Network
+# CHRNet: Refined Edge Detection With Cascaded and High-Resolution Convolutional Network

 This repository contains the PyTorch implementation for "Refined Edge Detection With Cascaded and High-Resolution Convolutional Network" which is based on the code in https://github.com/zhuoinoulu/pidinet